Deploy pre-configured settings of the app to multiple systems of the organization

 Simply put, to provide the administrator with complete control over output i.e., the way MSG files are stored, accessed and formatted in the organization.
 Pre-configuring settings and pushing to multiple users/systems also free up the requirement for individual user to perform the settings of the application on their own at the first place.

-For instance, let us consider one of the most important option that administrator will want to configure – specifying a folder location on the office network that will store all the MSG files generated from emails by users from their Outlook.
+For instance, let us consider one of the most important options that administrator will want to configure – specifying a folder location on the office network that will store all the MSG files generated from emails by users from their Outlook.
 By default, in normal single user installation, exported MSG files from emails are designed to be stored under the local disk of the system.

 i.e., C:\Users\[USERNMAME]\Documents\My Messages

-However, if users on your windows network don’t have a fixed workstation or can logon from any systems, the storing the MSG files on the local system would be not be suitable.
+However, if users on your windows network don’t have a fixed workstation or can logon from any systems, the storing the MSG files on the local system would be not suitable.
 Rather, for such environment, MSG files should be stored on a central location that is accessible by the respective user logged from any systems such as a network folder.
 Something like i.e., \\CompanyServer\[USERNMAME]\

 But such configuration can’t be set by individual user easily on their own (as they might need administrator’s rights as well as knowledge of settings permission to the folder).
 Even if they can, it would be cumbersome and unproductive.

-So the solution is for the administrator to pre-configure these MSG Exporter settings and push it to all systems.
+So, the solution is for the administrator to pre-configure these MSG Exporter settings and push it to all systems.
 The administrator can also set other common configurations, such as file overwrite policy, naming scheme of the MSG files etc.

 What you need?